MichMourra/FariasLab/README.md

     ```
    ---------------------

-  - [ScopeNewList.txt](https://github.com/MichMourra/FariasLab/blob/main/Extraction/ScopeNewList.txt) : Output file from ProtList.py , this file is a list that contains the protein id and the family id.
+  - [ScopeNewList.txt](https://github.com/MichMourra/FariasLab/blob/main/Extraction/ScopeNewList.txt) :page_facing_up: : Output file from ProtList.py , this file is a list that contains the protein id and the family id.
 This file serves as the input file to the aa_to_nt.py script

    ---------------------